virtualsecureplatform/TFHEpp/docs/CompactCoverBGV.md

 RNS limb halfway and one afterward.
 The odd degree-93 removal polynomial maps `p*m+carry[0]` to `p*m`; exact division by `p` returns `m`.

-The deterministic recurrence bounds the 13-limb output error by `2^641.98` against capacity `2^775.61`.
+The deterministic recurrence bounds the 10-limb output error by `2^154.01` against capacity `2^592.78`.
 Before multiplication, refreshed ciphertexts are dropped to two limbs.
 One quadratic-hint multiplication and level drop then produces a one-limb error below `2^4.17`, against capacity near `2^44`, ready for the next bootstrap.
 Dropping two refreshed operands to one limb and adding them gives the exact certified bound 36, also inside the next bootstrap's accepted input set.
 The multiplication cycle contracts by about 27.4 bits.

-The unlimited-sample comparison proxy for the actual `p^2*CBD(20)` Binary-NTT source is 133.44 bits; reserving one bit for reduction accounting leaves 132.44 bits.
-This number is an attack-cost proxy, not a proof reduction to coefficient-binary LWE.
+The unlimited-sample comparison proxy for the `p^2*CBD(20)` evaluation rows is 162.94 bits.
+The separately charged public context row has a 155.93-bit proxy when its weight-32 ternary error is variance-matched and its one ring row is flattened to 65536 scalar samples.
+The full-source hybrid charges one context term and the auxiliary-context triangle charges it again; adding one evaluation term and both context terms leaves 154.92 bits after unit conditioning.
+These numbers are attack-cost proxies, not a proof reduction to coefficient-binary LWE; in particular, Gaussian variance matching does not capture every possible attack on the fixed-weight context error.

 Key generation samples a weight-32 ternary operational secret, a temporary Binary-NTT witness, unit pivots, and the public quadratic hint.
 The public